Hydroxide: Other main-group elements

 In the higher oxidation states of the pnictogens, chalcogens, halogens, and noble gases there are oxoacids in which the central atom is attached to oxide ions and hydroxide ions.
 Examples include phosphoric acid H3PO4, and sulfuric acid H2SO4.
 In these compounds one or more hydroxide groups can dissociate with the liberation of hydrogen cations as in a standard Brønsted–Lowry acid.
 Many oxoacids of sulfur are known and all feature OH groups that can dissociate.

 Telluric acid is often written with the formula H2TeO4·2H2O but is better described structurally as Te(OH)6.

-Ortho-periodic acid can lose all its protons, eventually forming the periodate ion [IO4]−.
+Orthoperiodic acid can lose all its protons, eventually forming the periodate ion [IO4]−.
 It can also be protonated in strongly acidic conditions to give the octahedral ion [I(OH)6]+, completing the isoelectronic series, [E(OH)6]z, E = Sn, Sb, Te, I; z = −2, −1, 0, +1.
 Other acids of iodine(VII) that contain hydroxide groups are known, in particular in salts such as the mesoperiodate ion that occurs in K4[I2O8(OH)2]·8H2O.

 As is common outside of the alkali metals, hydroxides of the elements in lower oxidation states are complicated.
 For example, phosphorous acid H3PO3 predominantly has the structure OP(H)(OH)2, in equilibrium with a small amount of P(OH)3.

 The oxoacids of chlorine, bromine, and iodine have the formula On−1/2A(OH), where n is the oxidation number: +1, +3, +5, or +7, and A = Cl, Br, or I. The only oxoacid of fluorine is F(OH), hypofluorous acid.
 When these acids are neutralized the hydrogen atom is removed from the hydroxide group.

 Transition and post-transition metals

 The hydroxides of the transition metals and post-transition metals usually have the metal in the +2 (M = Mn, Fe, Co, Ni, Cu, Zn) or +3 (M = Fe, Ru, Rh, Ir) oxidation state.
 None are soluble in water, and many are poorly defined.
 One complicating feature of the hydroxides is their tendency to undergo further condensation to the oxides, a process called olation.
 Hydroxides of metals in the +1 oxidation state are also poorly defined or unstable.
 For example, silver hydroxide Ag(OH) decomposes spontaneously to the oxide (Ag2O).
 Copper(I) and gold(I) hydroxides are also unstable, although stable adducts of CuOH and AuOH are known.
-The polymeric compounds M(OH)2 and M(OH)3 are in general prepared by increasing the pH of an aqueous solutions of the corresponding metal cations until the hydroxide precipitates out of solution.
+The polymeric compounds M(OH)2 and M(OH)3 are in general prepared by increasing the pH of an aqueous solution of the corresponding metal cation until the hydroxide precipitates out of solution.
 On the converse, the hydroxides dissolve in acidic solution.
 Zinc hydroxide Zn(OH)2 is amphoteric, forming the tetrahydroxidozincate ion Zn(OH)_{4}^{2−} in strongly alkaline solution.

 Numerous mixed ligand complexes of these metals with the hydroxide ion exist.
 In fact, these are in general better defined than the simpler derivatives.
 Many can be made by deprotonation of the corresponding metal aquo complex.